MobileRobotics-Ulaval/CollaborativeDroneLocalization/README.md

 To manualy control the drone with a gamepad we use `joy/joy_node`.
 It can be install and configure following [these instructions](http://wiki.ros.org/joy/Tutorials/ConfiguringALinuxJoystick).

-The [ardrone_autonomy] node is used as a bridge between the Parrot AR-Drone 2.0 and the ROS environment.
+The [ardrone_autonomy] node is used as a bridge between the Parrot AR-Drone 2.0 SDK and the ROS environment.
 It can be install by entering the following command.
 Assuming your are in the src directory of your catkin [workspace].
 ```shell
 cd ~/catkin_ws/src
 git clone https://github.com/AutonomyLab/ardrone_autonomy.git -b hydro-devel